Chat with us on WhatsApp

 The conversation of topical vs oral finasteride is best had on a case-by-case basis because the right hair loss treatment will differ for each patient.

-Generally speaking, when compared to a finasteride tablet prescription, topical finasteride only decreases scalp DHT levels in a localised area rather than affecting serum DHT levels in the body.
 Due to its localised treatment, studies have indicated a potential decrease in the systemic side effects of topical finasteride.
 Side effects reported by patients are still the same as that of finasteride tablets, but may be less likely.

 Psychological effects of hair loss in men